Wide Angle aerial photo of a drift boat floating down the madison river on a guided fly fishing trip in Montana

 Two men in outdoor gear kneeling in the madison river, holding a large brown trout with yellow spots.

-Walk & Wade Madison River Trips
+Madison River Walk/Wade Guide Trips

 If you’d rather slow down and focus on learning water reading, fly presentation, and effective wading strategy, a guided Madison River wade trip is an excellent fit, especially during shoulder seasons or lower flows, allowing you to thoroughly work productive runs, improve fundamental skills, and gain hands-on instruction from an experienced local fly fishing guide while targeting wild Montana trout at a more deliberate pace.